 But work hours may be long.
 There may be late night calls or emergencies you have to contend with, and you may have limited flexibility in your schedule, as you’re seen as the on-call person to deal with tenants’ needs.

 If you’re handy with repairs, good with people and organized, this could be a great way to live rent-free and have a place to yourself.
 You can contact local property management companies and look on Indeed.com.

-If you’re in college and want to lower your expenses, one way to cut costs while going to school is to work as a resident assistant (RA).
+If you’re in college and want to lower your expenses, one way to cut costs while going to school is to work as a resident assistant, or RA.
 As an RA, you could get free room and board in exchange for supporting dorm residents, planning activities and being the go-to person should any problems arise.

 Being an RA typically requires a commitment of 10 to 20 hours per week, but could be more time-consuming depending on the issues that arise.

 Of course this can mean working more often than you’re out partying.
-However, it could be a useful way to lower expenses — and help you take out fewer student loans.
+But it could be a useful way to lower expenses — and help you take out fewer student loans.